hasinhayder/hasinhayder/README.md

 ### 🔌 WordPress Plugin Development
 As co-founder of **HappyMonster**, I specialize in building **WordPress plugins** that are secure, modular, and extensible — always following WP coding standards, sanitization best practices, and offering intuitive UIs.

+### 🎯 Headless WordPress Development
+Skilled in implementing **Headless WordPress** architectures, decoupling the frontend from WordPress backend using REST API and GraphQL.
+I build modern, performant web applications with WordPress as a headless CMS, enabling flexible frontend frameworks and improved performance.

 ---

 ## 🌍 What I'm Up To